w3f/polkadot-spec/docs/chap-networking.md

 |-----|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 |     | This chapter in its current form is incomplete and considered work in progress.
 Authors appreciate receiving request for clarification or any reports regarding deviation from the current Polkadot network protocol.
 This can be done through filing an issue in [Polkadot Specification repository](https://github.com/w3f/polkadot-spec). |

-## 4.1.
-Introduction {#id-introduction-2}
+## -sec-num- Introduction {#id-introduction-2}

 The Polkadot network is decentralized and does not rely on any central authority or entity for achieving its fullest potential of provided functionality.
 The networking protocol is based on a family of open protocols, including protocol implemented *libp2p* e.g. the distributed Kademlia hash table which is used for peer discovery.

 This chapter walks through the behavior of the networking implementation of the Polkadot Host and defines the network messages.
-The implementation details of the *libp2p* protocols used are specified in external sources as described in [Section 4.2](chap-networking#sect-networking-external-docs)
+The implementation details of the *libp2p* protocols used are specified in external sources as described in [Section -sec-num-ref-](chap-networking#sect-networking-external-docs)

-## 4.2.
-External Documentation {#sect-networking-external-docs}
+## -sec-num- External Documentation {#sect-networking-external-docs}

 Complete specification of the Polkadot networking protocol relies on the following external protocols: